Comparing Grafana or Metabase for Data Pulses?

 Get data pulses in Slack with summaries and AI follow-up questions—without building dashboards, Block Kit messages, or chart pipelines.
 Set up in minutes.
 The goal isn't to get people to click into Chartcastr; it's to let discussion, analysis, and next steps happen in Slack.

-- Connect your source (Sheets, BigQuery, etc.) and Slack—no code, no Block Kit builder.
+- Connect your source (Google Sheets, Shopify, HubSpot, Xero, and more) and Slack—no code, no Block Kit builder.

 - Charts and summaries are generated and sent as pulses; your team gets context and suggested questions in the thread.
 Work happens in Slack, not in another app or another seat.